 The control provides a 120 VAC output for a humidifier.
 Connections are made to a male quick connect terminal labeled "FAN".
-The control does not switch this output, it provides a pass-through connection from P1-7 from the switched primary voltage of the Burner Module.

 Status LED

 A red LED is provided to indicate any thermostat input has been recognized by the microprocessor on the control.
 See Diagnostic Features for a function description of operation.